 He leads a band like he has been doing it forever.
 I racked my brains but simply can’t think of a white artist who does so many things so superbly.
 There is no one I would rather watch on a stage today.
 He opened with his fabulous party record “The E Street Shuffle” — but he slowed it down so graphically that it seemed a new song and it worked as well as the old.
 He took his overpowering story of a suicide, “For You,” and sang it with just piano accompaniment and a voice that rang out to the very last row of the Harvard Square Theatre.
 He did three new songs, all of them street trash rockers, one even with a “Telstar” guitar introduction and an Eddie Cochran rhythm pattern.

-It’s no wonder that Jon Landau was so awestruck back on May 9th in 1974, yet someone else took notice of Landau’s rave review and that was Springsteen himself.
-In one of the most fruitful and successful partnerships in American music (and business) history, Jon Landau and Bruce Springsteen (can you guess which one is Jewish?) formed the small, well-oiled team called Landau Management, delivering for the Boss since 1974, musically and otherwise.
-Such as shuttling him to his various ‘surprise’ appearances (as well as his not-so surprise ones) like the time Bruce visited the Harvard Coop in 2016 to sign copies of his new book Born to Run (2016) and schmooze with fans who lined up for blocks around the very buildings he played back in ’74 — this same complex of buildings fronting Mass Ave and bisected by Palmer Street that today houses Club Passim as well.
+It’s no wonder that Jon Landau was so awestruck back on May 9th in ’74, yet someone else took notice of Landau’s rave review and that was Springsteen himself.
+In one of the most fruitful and successful partnerships in American music (and business) history, Jon Landau and Bruce Springsteen (can you guess which one is Jewish?) formed the small, well-oiled team called Landau Management, delivering for the Boss since 1974, musically and otherwise, such as shuttling him to his various ‘surprise’ appearances (as well as his not-so surprise ones) like the time Bruce visited the Harvard Coop in 2016 to sign copies of his new book Born to Run (2016) and schmooze with fans who lined up for blocks around the very buildings he played back in ’74 — this same complex of buildings fronting Mass Ave and bisected by Palmer Street that still today also houses Club Passim.
 The Harvard Square Theater drew it’s curtain for the last time in 2012 and the space, amazingly, has yet to be developed since then.

-Bruce Springsteen; Stephen Van Vandt; Garry Tennant; Max Weinberg; Roy Bittan and Nils Lofgren make up the current E Street Band.
+Bruce Springsteen; Stephen Van Zandt; Garry Tennant; Max Weinberg; Roy Bittan and Nils Lofgren make up the current E Street Band.
 No one could ever replace The Big Man, Clarence Clemons, but his nephew Jake does a damn good job.
-The greatest rock vibraphonist (he called it a glockenspiel), Danny Federici lives today through the power and love of the band — gone too soon in 2008.
-The Mighty Max met Bruce way back on April 7, 1974 (just after the HST gig) when Max’s band, The Jim Marino Band performed as Springsteen’s backup at Seton Hall.
-Max’s first public performance with the band came on September 19, 1974 and he’s been icing his hands every night to prevent swelling since.
+The greatest rock vibraphonist (he called it a glockenspiel) Danny Federici lives today through the power and love of the band — gone too soon in 2008.
+The Mighty Max met Bruce back on April 7, 1974 (just after the HST gig) when Max’s band, The Jim Marino Band performed as Springsteen’s backup at a Seton Hall gig.
+Max’s first public performance with the band came on September 19 in ’74 and he’s been icing his hands every night to prevent swelling since.
 Lofgren joined the band in 1984 after working with the great Neal Young and Crazy Horse for over a decade and has fit seamlessly into the E Street story as one of the greatest session players in history.

 When John Hammond signed Bruce to Capitol Records, he perhaps sealed the deal as the greatest talent-scout in history and with the guidance of Landau Management, Bruce and the band’s God-given talent and love for the game is as strong as ever, bringing Rock ‘n’ Roll to a whole new generation of fans.
-Hammond’s bookend talents — Benny Goodman and Bruce Springsteen — helped shape American music more than any other two artists in history, where Goodman’s famous set of performances with Fletcher Henderson back in the 40’s in NYC are credited with ushering in the swing and big band sound to follow, Bruce Springsteen carries the banner of Rock ‘n’ Roll into the future.
-With Prince’s untimely death back in 2016, the public mourning was palpable and Bruce and the band gave Prince Rogers Nelson (love symbol here) a sendoff that was worthy of the great performer and song writer.
-The band opened the show that night bathed in purple, covering one of the few songs written by Prince that I actually didn’t like, Purple Rain and Nils Lofgren steps up to provide a note-for-note performance of this none-too-easy guitar solo (BTW Nils reunited this year in Winnipeg for a two night gig with Canada’s national hero) paired with Bruce’s slowed-down pace and phrasing this tribute simply rocks and the performance demonstrates that this band is here to stay a little while longer, leading the way for us non-believers to join in, like Clarence running after the band, down E Street, with his horn on his back.
+Hammond’s bookend talents — Benny Goodman and Bruce Springsteen — helped shape American music more than any other two artists in history, where Goodman’s famous set of performances with Fletcher Henderson back in the ’40s in NYC are credited with ushering in the swing and big band sound, Bruce Springsteen carries the banner of Rock ‘n’ Roll into the future.
+With Prince’s untimely death back in 2016, the public mourning was palpable and on the night of his passing, Bruce and the band gave Prince Rogers Nelson (love symbol here) a sendoff that was worthy of the great performer and song writer.
+The band opened the show that night bathed in purple, covering one of the few songs written by Prince that I actually didn’t like, Purple Rain and Nils Lofgren stepped up to provide a note-for-note performance of his none-too-easy guitar solo (BTW Nils reunited this year in Winnipeg for a two night gig with Canada’s national hero) paired with Bruce’s slowed-down pace and phrasing this tribute simply rocks and the performance demonstrates that this band is here to stay a while longer, leading the way for us non-believers to join in, like Clarence running after the band, down E Street, with his horn on his back.